raav3n/HtB-CyberApocalypse23/BLOCKCHAIN/Navigating The Unknown.md

 ### Contract abi?
 In short the abi is pretty much like rules needed by web3py that tells it how to exactly interact with the contract and how to interpret the data.
 Without it, it's clueless.

 This was not given so I used https://remix.ethereum.org/ (an online Solidity compiler).
-All I had to do was upload the Unknonwn contract, run it and in the Unknown_metadata.json file it created I saw the abi.
+All I had to do was upload the Unknonwn contract file, run it and in the Unknown_metadata.json file it created I saw the abi.
 ```
 "abi": [
 			{